Caparisun/Linear_Regression_Project/SQL_Files/README.md

 and price < 300000;
 ```

 ### 12.)
 Your manager wants to find out the list of properties whose prices are twice more than the average of all the properties in the database.
 Write a query to show them the list of such properties.
-You might need to use a sub query for this problem.
+You might need to use a subquery for this problem.
 ```
 select id, price from house_price_data where (select avg(price) from house_price_data